 Aside from hand-painted Spanish tiles, a great option for modern kitchens is rectified Spanish tiles.
 These are porcelain tiles that achieve their designs through mathematically calculated cuts manufactured with precision.
 The precise cutting minimizes the visible joints or grout lines.

-Transitional Spanish Kitchen with Spanish Tile Backsplash
+Transitional Spanish Design Kitchen

 A toned-down version of the traditional style, transitional Spanish or Spanish revival kitchens will have simple forms and massing, neutral tones, heavy timbers, traditional window elements, iron accents, and distinct arches.

+Do you have experience installing beautiful Spanish tiles in your home?
+Share your design tips or questions below to help other readers.
 See more related content in our article about backsplash tile behind the stove on this page.